aryaminus/streamdash-next/README.md

 - [ ] Show the viewership growth and decline on the basis of timestamp
 - [ ] Maybe just scrape the youtube chat Data from a server?
 Kept running out of the quota

+## Reference
+I forgot where I took design inspiration from, if you know, please open a PR or a ticket.

 ## Authors
 - <a href="https://github.com/aryaminus" target="_blank">© Sunim Acharya</a>